brrock/nextjs-github-simple-auth/README.md

 # GitHub OAuth example in Next.js

-Uses SQLite and prisma.
+Uses Postgres and Prisma.
 Rate limiting is implemented using JavaScript `Map`.

 ## Initialize project